tytydraco/yessleep/out/A_new_me_A_better_me.md

 It didn’t take me long to find a camera I recognized.
-Meanwhile, Miki struggled to get the flip comb open, but she didn’t want to say anything.
+Meanwhile, Miki struggled to get the switchblade comb open, but she didn’t want to say anything.
 She was stubborn, that was for sure.
 Finally, I got a blurry black-and-white feed of a street I recognized.
 It was just outside Keiko’s apartment.

 It was a bad image, and I missed the time frame a little.
 I landed right on the spot where I stormed out of the apartment.
 It was just a black shadow, but Keiko gasped.
 A thought spiked my mind – what if she recognized me?